cshuptrine/nyckle-website-new/_posts/2023-03-21-are-bounding-boxes-necessary-for-object-detection.md

 author: george
 stage: false
 featured: true
-seo_title: Are bounding boxes necessary for object detection?
 summary: "Bounding boxes are usually used to annotate data for object detection.
 However, they are hard to annotate and are not required for all object detection use cases.
 In this post, we examine where bounding boxes are unnecessary and compare them to center points, which are significantly easier to annotate."
-seo_description: Are bounding boxes necessary for object detection?
+description: Are bounding boxes necessary for object detection?
 We experiment to discover whether center pointing or bounding boxes are more efficient.
-og_image: /blog/images/are-bounding-boxes-necessary-object-detection.jpg
+image: /blog/images/are-bounding-boxes-necessary-object-detection.webp
-og_image_alt: Object detector draws bounding boxes around foxes
+image_alt: Object detector draws bounding boxes around foxes
 ---

 One of the primary applications of computer vision is object detection, which is used to locate and count objects in images or video frames.
 Object detection has thousands of practical applications and is one of the most commonly used forms of computer vision.